“Pit Bull” Service Dog Manifesto

 The reason I put quotes around “Pit Bulls” is that many people and organizations incorrectly classify this name/label as a breed.
 “Pit Bulls” are not a recognized breed by any organization in the country.
 In fact, a “Pit Bull” is nothing more than a mutt with a certain “look” to it.
 It may be mixed with anything from a Golden Retriever to a German Shepherd (and DNA tests show that this is often the case) so if you discriminate and dislike “Pit Bulls” you are discriminating against all dogs.

 In addition to BSL/BDL being ineffective at reducing dog bites and human fatalities from dog bites, racial/breed profiling is also fundamentally flawed at its core as Dr. Victoria Voith, professor of veterinary medicine at Western University in Pomona, California states “as many as 75 percent of all mixed-breed dogs may be mislabeled.”
 She goes on to say, “There’s so much behavioral variability within each breed, even more between breed mixes, that we cannot reliably predict a dog’s behavior or his suitability for a particular adopter based on breed.”
 If board-certified veterinarian behaviorists and dog professionals can’t even accurately label a dogs breed correctly, how in the world can we use breed labeling as the sole measure of whether a dog lives or dies?
-Notwithstanding the gigantic black hole in the argument, officials are trying to label a dog as a breed that doesn’t even exist (“Pit Bulls”) and isn’t recognized by anyone!
+Notwithstanding the gigantic black hole in the argument, officials are trying to label a dog as a breed that doesn’t even exist (“Pit Bulls”) and isn’t recognized by any breed organiztion!
 To add injury to insult, if that wasn’t enough, dogs within the same purebred litters are often not identical, behaviorally or morphologically similar, so how could anyone compartmentalize all unique individuals into one category based on looks and sentence them to death?
 It is inhumane and just plain stupid on so many levels.

 Because ”Pit Bulls” are mutts, and because even the most educated, dedicated professionals cannot accurately tell or label what breed a dog is, it stands to reason that the law is blasphemous.
 What should be outlawed are ignorant journalists and abusive pet parents, not specific dogs that look muscular, that have big heads, wide shoulders, short hair, a certain eye shape or any specific breed.
-Instead, outlaw morons and ignorant, uneducated, animal abusers, puppy mills, backyard breeders, traditional dog trainers and anyone who harms pets – not breeds, mixed breeds, colors, shapes or different size dogs!
+Instead, outlaw ignorant, uneducated, animal abusers, puppy mills, backyard breeders, traditional dog trainers and anyone who harms pets – not breeds, mixed breeds, colors, shapes or different size dogs.

 “Pit Bull” Service Dog Legalese

-Miami Service Dog Training Conclusion
+Service Dog Training Conclusion

-Clients ask me what Fun Paw Care would do in their situation if they have a “Pit Bull” and want to live in Miami.
+Clients ask me what Fun Paw Care would do in their situation if they have a “Pit Bull” and want to live in a city with BSL laws.
 Hypothetically speaking, of course, if I had a disability, I would most certainly speak to my mental health professional regarding my need for my impeccably trained service dog to live with me in my home.
 I would then find a Certified Dog Behavior Consultant (CDBC), and that specializes in training service dogs (such as Fun Paw Care) to task train my dog to mitigate my disability.
-After I had the service dog extremely well trained (measured in months and years), I would prepare and send my dogs resume with his/her dog training credentials to the owner, landlord, homeowners association (HOA) or whatever governing body that oversees my living situation.
-I would be sure to look up the laws pertaining specifically to my living situation before contacting my housing authority.
+After I had the service dog extremely well trained (measured in months and years), I would prepare and send my dogs resume with his/her dog training credentials to the owner, landlord, homeowners association (HOA) or whatever governing body oversees my living situation.
+I would be sure to look up the laws pertaining specifically to my living situation before contacting the housing authority.